monicahq/monica/docs/installation/update.md

 Monica uses the concept of releases and tries to follow [Semantic Versioning](http://semver.org/) as much as possible.
-If you run the project locally, or if you have installed Monica on your own server, you need to follow these steps below to update it, **every single time**, or you will run into problems.
+If you run the project locally, or if you have installed Monica on your own server, you need to follow the steps below to update it, **every single time**, or you will run into problems.

 1. Always make a backup of your data before upgrading.
 1. Check that your backup is valid.